 GPS/IP data, postcode and town name enable the service to pinpoint your location and offer the most appropriate services in your area.

 We ask for your name, age and gender as part of the feedback form so that we may understand more about who is using this service (see ‘Use of personal information’ below for more detail).
 Your email address is required so that we may respond to you.

 Use of personal information

 We shall use any personal information you give to us solely in accordance with this policy.
-We shall not disclose your personal information to any third parties without obtaining your prior consent unless we are required by law to do so.
+Furthermore, we shall not disclose your personal information to any third parties without obtaining your prior consent unless we are required by law to do so.

 All data obtained by www.healthhelpnow.nhs.uk is held and used in compliance with the Data Protection Act 1998.

 Please note as of 26 May 2012 a new privacy law came into force within the EU, regarding the use of website cookies.
 Although this site does not use persistent cookies, we have included information below which may help you to understand what cookies are and what they do.
 If you wish to manage or change your cookie settings manually, this can be done through your website browser.

 The cookie does not collect personal information such as name or email address as it is only used to collect anonymous information, for example, browser type.
 It will not give us access to your computer.

 When a user visits a website for the first time a cookie is downloaded to the computer hard drive.
 When a user visits the website a second time, the computer will automatically check to see if it has the relevant cookie saved for that website by checking the website name.

 The website then detects that the user is a previous visitor and will tailor their visit.
 For example, the first time a user visits the Google Maps website they are given the option to save a location.
 This information is recorded within the cookie.
 The next time the user visits the Google Maps website the location is remembered, which is convenient for the user as it saves them time from having to re-enter their location and improves their experience.